-In 2015 we completed construction of the Mackenzie Power Plant, which consisted of constructing a 36 megawatt biomass power plant in Mackenzie, British Columbia.
+Our Mackenzie Power Plant consists of a 36 megawatt biomass power plant in Mackenzie, British Columbia.
 The feedstock for the Mackenzie Power Plant is sourced from a portion of the residuals and former waste products produced at our lumber manufacturing and log harvesting operations.

-The Mackenzie Power Plant utilizes proven technology and can produce in excess of 230 GWh of electricity per year, providing a stable and diversified source of revenue as well as an assured market for a portion of the sawmill residuals produced by the Site II Mackenzie Mill.
+The Mackenzie Power Plant utilizes proven technology and can produce in excess of 230 GWh of electricity per year, providing a stable and diversified source of revenue as well as an assured market for a portion of the sawmill residuals produced by our Mackenzie Mill.
 We have executed the EPA and related LDA with BC Hydro.
-Under the EPA, we agreed to supply approximately 200 GWh of electrical energy annually to BC Hydro over a 20-year term for a fixed price.
+Under the EPA, BC Hydro agreed to purchase from us approximately 200 GWh of electrical energy annually over a 20-year term for a fixed price.
 The application of a "time of delivery factor" to the fixed price has a seasonal effect on our quarterly revenues from this segment, with the lowest revenues generally in the second quarter and the highest in the first and fourth quarters.
-Under the LDA, we must meet and supply the electricity requirements of our Mackenzie Mills over the same 20-year term.
+Under the LDA, we must meet and supply the electricity requirements of our Mackenzie Mill over the same 20-year term.

-The Mackenzie Power Plant sold 207.7 GWh hours of electricity in 2017 under the EPA with BC Hydro, which represented approximately 97% of our targeted operating rates.
+The Mackenzie Power Plant sold approximately 211 GWh hours of electricity in 2018 under the EPA with BC Hydro, which represented approximately 96% of our targeted operating rates.